Disney World in August 2026: What to Really Expect for Heat, Crowds & Back to School

 August Refurbishments & Closures

-• Beauty and the Beast Sing-Along and Impressions de France in Epcot reopened May 10, 2026.
+- Beauty and the Beast Sing-Along and Impressions de France in Epcot reopened May 9, 2026, in the France Pavilion.

-• Soarin’ Across America debuted May 26, 2026 — the reimagined version of Soarin’ Around the World, celebrating America’s 250th birthday!
+- Soarin’ Across America debuted May 26, 2026, the reimagined version celebrating America’s 250th birthday.

-• Rock ‘n’ Roller Coaster starring the Muppets reopened May 26, 2026, in Hollywood Studios.
+- Rock ‘n’ Roller Coaster Starring the Muppets opened May 26, 2026, in Hollywood Studios.

 Always check closer to your travel dates for updated schedules.
 Here’s a full list of what’s currently scheduled for closure and refurbishment in 2026.